Disclosures

 Dual Representation

-Some agents may seek to represent both the buyer and the seller.
+Some agents may represent both the buyer and the seller.
 This is known as “dual representation.”
-Sometimes the parties may find it preferable: because the agent does not have to split the commission, the agent may agree to take a smaller percentage, leaving more money for the seller and less cost for the buyer.
-Dual representation is permitted in the District, but both parties must agree to this arrangement in writing.
-There are also slightly different disclosure requirements for a dual representation agreement (Rule 17-2613).
+It may be preferable because the agent does not have to split the commission and may agree to take a smaller percentage.
+Dual representation is permitted in DC, but both parties must agree to this arrangement in writing and disclosure requirements are slightly different.[2]